brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

    static consteval auto deserialize() -> target_type;

    // 2.
-Take each serialization as a function parameter static consteval auto deserialize(meta:info R1, meta::info R2, ...) -> target_type;
+Take each serialization as a function parameter static consteval auto deserialize(info R1, info R2, ...)
+       -> target_type;

    // 3.
-Take the splice of serialization as a function parameter static consteval auto deserialize_constants(T1 t1, T2 t2, ...) -> target_type;
+Take the splice of serialization as a function parameter static consteval auto deserialize_constants(T1 t1, T2 t2, ...)
+       -> target_type;
    ```

     In the library, `variant` uses the first form, `vector` and `string` use the second, and `optional`, `tuple`, `reference_wrapper`, and `string_view` use the third.

 This library achieves two things.

 First, it is just, in general, very useful.
-I'm hoping to productionalize it more once Reflection gets implemented in more than just the Bloomberg fork of Clang that Dan Katz implemented.
+I'm hoping to make it more of a Real Library™️ once Reflection gets implemented in more than just the Bloomberg fork of Clang that Dan Katz implemented.

 Second, I think it demonstrates the power of Reflection.
 There are so many problems that were not possible in C++23 that become solvable in C++26.
-We're going to spend the next several years discovering those, and that makes it a pretty exciting time for C++.
+We're going to spend the next several years discovering more of those, and that makes it a pretty exciting time for C++.